 MDX Rules and MDX Scripts

-As a result, we want them to be static to minimize on-going changes to Kepion assets.
+As a result, we want them to remain static to minimize ongoing changes to Kepion assets.
 Moreover, MemberLabels have to be unique.
-Therefore, we suggest using business codes or keys such as Cost Center #, Customer ID, etc., as the MemberLabel.
+We, therefore, strongly recommend naming MemberLabels with business codes or keys such as Cost Center #, Customer ID, etc.

 Consideration for External Tools